oprypin/crsfml/gitbook/audio-sounds.md

 ## Sound or music?

-CrSFML provides two classes for playing audio: and .
+SFML provides two classes for playing audio: and .
 They both provide more or less the same features, the main difference is how they work.

 is a lightweight object that plays loaded audio data from a .
 It should be used for small sounds that can fit in memory and should suffer no lag when they are played.
 Examples are gun shots, foot steps, etc.